vedic-partap/stay-posted/README.md

 # stay-posted
-Sends a free postcard a day from a monitored image folder.
-Run the script with any scheduler every 24h.
-If any images are inside the images folder, they will be sent to you as a postcard within few days.
+Sends free postcards using the PoscardCreator App from the Swiss Post.
+Supports multiple accounts.

 ## Setup